Among other trending stocks here is the researched list of top 5 defence stocks to invest in.

 Bharat Dynamics Ltd

-Bharat Dynamics (BDL), India’s principal and exclusive maker of some missiles, is likely to witness a significant increase in the order book as the country places a considerable emphasis on its indigenous missile development.
+Bharat Dynamics (BDL) is the second in the list of defence stocks in India., BDL is India’s principal and exclusive maker of some missiles, is likely to witness a significant increase in the order book as the country places a considerable emphasis on its indigenous missile development.
 BDL is the Indian Armed Forces’ exclusive provider of Surface-to-Air Missiles (SAMs), torpedoes, and Anti-Tank Guided Missiles (ATGM), as well as refurbishing and life extension.

 BDL’s operational performance has improved dramatically over the years, with the company going from an operating deficit of INR 125 million to a profit of INR 7.3 billion in FY22.
 BDL has increased its margin from -1.2% in FY13 to a peak of 25.8% in FY22.

 Overall, cost structure hauling has supported operational success throughout the years.
-BDL’s gross margin has increased from 36.5% in FY13 to 58.2% in FY22, while a decrease in fixed costs, such as staff costs from 24.1% in FY22 to 20.3% in FY22, has assisted BDL in increasing its operating margin from -1.2% in FY13 to 25.8% in FY22.
+BDL’s gross margin has increased from 36.5% in FY13 to 58.2% in FY22, while a decrease in fixed costs, such as staff costs from 24.1% in FY22 to 20.3% in FY22, has assisted BDL in increasing its operating margin from -1.2% in FY13 to 25.8% in FY22, is another factor that supports investment in defence stocks.

 Mazagon Dock Shipbuilders Ltd